International Visiting Collaborators and Researchers

 You will receive the Offer Letter from the hosting faculty member.
 Review this letter carefully, sign it, and return it to Office for Global Engagement via email (specific instructions on how to return this letter will be contained in the letter itself).
-Once you submit the signed letter and IPA, you will receive information about housing, transportation, health insurance, and more.
+Once you submit the signed letter, you will receive information about housing, transportation, health insurance, and more.

 - 5. Receive your Immigration Document

 After the immigration document has been processed, ISO will notify the UR department coordinator and hosting faculty member.
 The department coordinator will mail the immigration document and applicable forms to you.

 Questions about your visa or the process?
 Contact the International Services Office (ISO).